tpaschalis/tpaschalis.github.io/_posts/2021-03-30-golang-time-now.markdown

 MOVQ	(g_sched+gobuf_sp)(DX), SP	// Set SP to g0 stack
 ```

-4. Next up, it tries to call `runtime·vdsoClockgettimeSym` and store it in the `AX` register; if it succeeds, it retrieves the second and nanosecond values, restores the real Stack Pointer, restores the vDSO program counter and stack pointer and finaly returns
+4. Next up, it tries to call `runtime·vdsoClockgettimeSym` and store it in the `AX` register; if it succeeds, it retrieves the second and nanosecond values, restores the real Stack Pointer, restores the vDSO program counter and stack pointer and finally returns
 ```assembly
 	MOVQ	0(SP), AX	// sec
 	MOVQ	8(SP), DX	// nsec